industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 Installed Apps on the Device Energy1 and Energy2:
   - OPC UA Connector
   - IE Cloud Connector
-  - IE Databus
+  - Databus
   - IE Flow Creator

 ## IE Databus

-Add a user in the IE Databus Configurator with username and password and provide necessary access right to the required topics so the OPC UA Connector, IE Flow Creator and IE Cloud Connector can publish and subscribe to topics.
+Add a user in the Databus Configurator with username and password and provide necessary access right to the required topics so the OPC UA Connector, IE Flow Creator and IE Cloud Connector can publish and subscribe to topics.

 Instead of manually configuring you can also import the configuration files: